whyboris/utilitarianism.net/README.md

   - It is build with `just search` and is part of the `just build` command, no manual steps needed
   - During the build, to add image previews to the side of search results, `search = true` is toggled in `config.toml`
   - Durning the build, `hugo` runs in parallel with `pagefind --source public` which creates the `_pagefind` folder inside `/public`
+- If you run _hugo_ and see the warning _"port 1313 already in use, attempting to use an available port"_ you can try running [`npx kill-port 1313`](https://github.com/tiaanduplessis/kill-port)

 ## First time coding?